nwaforchibundo/website/_posts/2023-08-08-Using-glass-material-for-miniaturized-continuum-robots.md

 $\sigma$ is the surface stress, $E_o$ is Young's modulus at zero strain (70GPa), $r_c$ is the capillary radius, and $r$ is the bending radius of curvature.
 $\alpha=2.30$ and $\beta=8.48$ are the second-order and third-order nonlinear material coefficients, respectively.

-For the proposed miniaturized CTR, when considering the glass tube diameters used, the relationship between their bending stress and the obtainable radius of curvature, as derived using Equation~\ref{eq_41} is presented in Figure~\ref{state_of_art15}.
+For the proposed miniaturized CTR, when considering the glass tube diameters used, the relationship between their bending stress and the obtainable radius of curvature, as derived using Equation~\ref{eq_41} is presented in Fig. 3.
 % Although theoretically, the ultimate tensile strength of fused silica can reach 4.83GPa (green dash line), we considered nominal bending stress of 0.69GPa (black dash line); this consideration is in line with the Polymicro
 poof test (\href{https://www.molex.com/mx_upload/superfamily/polymicro/theBOOK.pdf}{Polymicro Technologies}).
-The figure explains why it was possible to obtain a small bend radius of curvature in glass down to 5 mm with tube diameter below 440µm (full detail in Chapter~\ref{chap2}), which is very flexible to sustain bending stress below nominal value without fracture.
-This is highlighted and considered as our target area in Figure~\ref{state_of_art15}.
+The figure explains why it was possible to obtain a small bend radius of curvature in glass down to 5 mm with tube diameter below 440µm (full detail discussed next), which is very flexible to sustain bending stress below nominal value without fracture.
+This is highlighted and considered as our target area in Fig. 3.
 Considering its ultimate tensile strength, the figure indicates that it can withstand more stress in cases of path contact during deployment and manipulation.
 % For both glass and Nitinol, the precurvature limits, or the obtainable minimum radius of curvature, depend on the available tube diameter; a smaller tube diameter guarantees a smaller radius of curvature without plastic deformation.
-Figure~\ref{state_of_art15} also demonstrated that it is theoretically possible for a 1 mm glass tube to sustain bending stress over a 10 mm radius of curvature like that of Nitinol, which has a minimum radius of curvature of 15 mm in literature {% cite sears2006 %}.
+Fig. 3 also demonstrated that it is theoretically possible for a 1 mm glass tube to sustain bending stress over a 10 mm radius of curvature like that of Nitinol, which has a minimum radius of curvature of 15 mm in literature {% cite sears2006 %}.
 The various approach explored to obtain a pre-curved tube using thin glass for the proposed miniaturized concentric tube robot (CTR) in Chapter~\ref{chap4} is discussed in detail in Chapter~\ref{chap3}.
 Whereas for the parallel continuum robot (PCR), a standard optical fiber was used directly for the robot modeling, design, and experimental prototype, which is detailed in Chapter~\ref{chap5}.
 Overall, we demonstrated the possibility to actualize the first of its type, a miniaturized continuum robot using glass material.
 This landmark achievement and scientific breakthrough has huge prospects in the robotics and material domain as